 Parks & Trails

-Hay River has a Trans Canada Trail system that runs from the edge of town to the edge of Great Slave Lake.
+Hay River has “The Great Trail” system that runs from the edge of town to the edge of Great Slave Lake.

 This almost continuous trail system runs along the Mackenzie Highway, through New Town, along the Hay River, through Old Town and out to the sandy beaches of the Lake.
 Where the highway ends and the lake and sky begin.